bradselph/DIYAuth/README.md

 - **Salted Hashing**: A unique salt is generated for each installation, adding an extra layer of security.
 - **Encrypted Config**: The configuration file is also encrypted, protecting user settings.

+## Security Details

+DIYAuth implements several security measures to protect your TOTP secrets:

+1. **Hardware-based Salt**: Instead of storing a salt file, DIYAuth generates a unique salt based on your hardware identifiers.
+This ensures that:
+   - The salt is persistent for your machine, allowing consistent decryption.
+   - Each installation has a unique salt, protecting against rainbow table attacks.
+   - If the application is moved to a new machine, it automatically uses a different salt.
+2. **Encrypted Configuration**: The configuration file, including your passphrase, is encrypted using AES-GCM.
+The encryption key is derived from your passphrase and the hardware-based salt using PBKDF2.
+3. **No Plain Text Storage**: At no point are your TOTP secrets or passphrase stored in plain text on your system.

 ## Advanced Usage
 - **Changing Passphrase**: To change your passphrase, use the "Change Passphrase" option in the settings menu.
 - **Debug Mode**: Enable debug mode for detailed logging (not recommended for regular use).